 - Pupils are frequently taken to West End productions and National Theatre screenings as well as to other places of interest such as the Globe Theatre. - The English department magazine, Emu, is published bi-annually and is open to submissions from pupils in all year groups.
-Sixth Form pupils have the opportunity to be part of the editing committee and shape the design and publication of the magazine. - The Senior Book Club, run by Mr Maskell, meets frequently throughout the school year, reading texts selected by pupils that provoke stimulating and engaging discussions. - The Senior Literary Society meets half-termly to discuss a diverse range of subjects, from the plays of Harold Pinter to the representation of feminine power as laughter in literature.
-Guest speakers are often invited: last year, the award-winning poet, Daljit Nagra, spoke to the group about his poem 'Look We Have Coming to Dover!' - The Cultural Theory Seminar gives students who are interested in pursuing English at university a first taste of the critical debates they will encounter at university. - The Creative Writing Society is open to all pupils in the school who are enthusiastic writers and has a wonderful collaborative atmosphere where pupils share their work. - We encourage pupils to enter essay competitions run by Oxbridge colleges each year, as well as the most prestigious poetry competitions including Foyle Young Poets and the Christopher Tower Poetry competition.
+Sixth Form pupils have the opportunity to be part of the editing committee and shape the design and publication of the magazine. - The Senior Book Club meets frequently throughout the school year, reading texts selected by pupils that provoke stimulating and engaging discussions. - The Senior Literary Society meets half-termly to discuss a diverse range of subjects, from the plays of Harold Pinter to the representation of feminine power as laughter in literature.
+Guest speakers are often invited: In previous years, the award-winning poet, Daljit Nagra, spoke to the group about his poem 'Look We Have Coming to Dover!', and Tim Turnbull offered a poetry writing workshop - The Cultural Theory Seminar gives students who are interested in pursuing English at university a first taste of the critical debates they will encounter at university. - We encourage pupils to enter essay competitions run by Oxbridge colleges each year, as well as the most prestigious poetry competitions including Foyle Young Poets and the Christopher Tower Poetry competition.
 We also run the Peter Hendry Poetry Prize in school each year, which determines the Poet Laureate for each section of the school for the subsequent year.